 - Character assassination

-Keep in mind that disparagement is actually an incorrect labeling of online defamation, and actually refers to the harm or injury done to a business or person’s financial and proprietary rights, rather than to their reputation.
+Keep in mind that disparagement is actually incorrect labeling of online defamation, and actually refers to the harm or injury done to a business or person’s financial and proprietary rights, rather than to their reputation.
 Some persons may refer to it as “slandering a business on social media,” however, this is likely an incorrect application of the term “slander.”
 You can read up more on the tort of commercial and business disparagement by checking out our comprehensive blog post here.

 Slander on Social Media

-Referring to defamatory comments on social media as “slander on social media” is actually a misnomer, as slander is defined as the spoke communication of a false assertion of fact to a third-party, which subsequently harms another’s reputation.
+Referring to defamatory comments on social media as “slander on social media” is actually a misnomer, as slander is defined as the spoken communication of a false assertion of fact to a third-party, which subsequently harms another’s reputation.